Understanding Capital Gains Tax When Selling a House in Virginia

 Accurately calculating your cost basis is critical; this includes the original purchase price plus improvements made over time.
 When reporting the sale on your state income tax return, ensure all applicable forms are completed accurately to reflect these figures.

-Familiarity with both federal and Virginia-specific tax regulations can help you avoid unnecessary penalties or audits by ensuring compliance with reporting requirements for real estate transactions.
+Familiarity with federal and Virginia-specific tax regulations can help you avoid unnecessary penalties or audits by ensuring compliance with reporting requirements for real estate transactions.

 Do You Have to Pay Taxes When Selling a House in Virginia?